Attorney Certification System (ACeS) Instructions:

 Frequently Asked Questions

-All payment questions for court appointed cases should be directed to either the initial court where the voucher was submitted or to the Virginia Supreme Court.
-The VIDC has no involvement in the payment of court appointed counsel.
+Per Code of Virginia§ 19.2-163.
+Compensation of court-appointed counsel, compensation questions should be directed to either the initial court where the voucher was submitted or to the Virginia Supreme Court.
+The Virginia Indigent Defense Commission does NOT manage compensation of private court appointed counsel.

 No. The standard for representation as a GAL differs from that of a defense attorney.
-Courses for GAL representation are designed around a different standard and do not meet the certification requirements for indigent defense counsel.
+Courses for GAL representation are designed around a different standard and do NOT meet the certification requirements for indigent defense counsel.

 Yes.
 Juvenile certification only governs representation of juvenile defendants.
 Juvenile certification is not needed to represent adult defendants even if the charges are heard in juvenile court or involve a juvenile complainant.